Recommended Serving Instructions

 A Belgian hot chocolate is probably the simplest of these various styles of hot chocolate.
 There is no hard and fast rules with any of them; but the Belgian style usually is not sweetened in contrast to the Parisian one which typically is.

-In Columbia, they also have an unusual way of serving hot chocolate... with cheese.
+In Colombia, they also have an unusual way of serving hot chocolate... with cheese.
 Prepare your hot chocolate to suit your tastes and then add 1cm cubes of haloumi, but mozzarella will also work.

 Spanish & Venetian

 Traditional Spanish and Venetian hot chocolates are rather different to their European cousins because they have taken indulgence to the extremes...
 A typical Spanish hot chocolate can be made by adding a massive 80-90g of chocolate flakes to 250ml of milk.
 (This is around two to three times what you will normally need for most other hot chocolates!)
 To make it even thicker, 1 tea spoon of corn starch is thoroughly stirred in.